mmb-carb/ESTA_Documentation/docs/USERS_GUIDE.md

 ## Config File Sections

-There are five major steps in the emissions inventory gridding process, each of which have a dedicated section in the ESTA config files:
+There are five major steps in the emissions inventory gridding process, each of which has a dedicated section in the ESTA config files:

 1. **Emissions** - where the emissions files are and how to read them
 2. **Surrogates** - where the spatial and temporal surrogate files are and how to read them